PyCQA/meta/source/getting-in-touch.rst

 webchat_ as it is both secure (served over TLS) and should work in any browser.

-If you outgrow Freenode's webcat, there are a number of other options for connecting to IRC.
+If you outgrow Freenode's webchat, there are a number of other options for connecting to IRC.
 Wikipedia has an overwhelmingly long `list of IRC clients`_.